KINGgemeenten/accessibilitymonitor/README.md

     * `` echo `pwd`/application/bin/tam retest > /etc/accessibilitymonitor/retest ``
     * `cp ./application/scripts/accessibilitymonitor.conf /etc/init/`
     * `start accessibilitymonitor`

-### Test result metadata & results storage

-* Ensure a database has been created and its credentials are configured in the testing application's `./application/container_overrides.yml`.
-* Run `./sql-dump/inspector-N.sql` (where `N` is the highest available version number) in the database ensured in the previous step.

 ## Logging
 System events are logged to the console output, to file, and severe events also